 “I like to stick to a natural color palette in the bedroom to create a cozy and calm vibe,” she says.
 “Keeping things minimal also helps to make the room look bigger.”

 While Kaye gravitates toward light grays and tans, soft pastels and moody neutrals could work just as well.

-3. Wow With Window Treatments
+3. Wow with Window Treatments

 Admittedly, buying curtains may not be one of the first few things you’d think to buy for your bedroom, but it’s important.
-Not only do a great set of curtains block out the bright lights in your neighborhood, but they’ll also give you some privacy when you’re getting ready each morning.
+Not only does a great set of curtains block out the bright lights in your neighborhood, but they’ll also give you some privacy when you’re getting ready each morning.

 Meet the Expert